 Work closely with professors in small classes that stress reading, discussion, and critical and creative thinking.
 Courses feature "great books" and pay special attention to the role played by Christianity, women, and non-Western cultures in the making of Western civilization.

-You may fulfill your advanced writing requirement in Humanistic Studies, even when you fulfill your comprehensive requirement in another department, by submitting a portfolio of your written work early in your last semester in the program.
+You may fulfill your advanced writing requirement in humanistic studies, even when you fulfill your comprehensive requirement in another department, by submitting a portfolio of your written work early in your last semester in the program.

+A degree in humanistic studies prepares you for a broad range of careers.
+Our graduates work in such fields as banking, business, education, government, journalism, law, and medicine.
 A number of our majors have earned graduate degrees at some of the best universities in the country, including Yale, Chicago, and Notre Dame.
-Many students have also enjoyed rewarding experiences in service or volunteer programs after graduation.
+Many have also enjoyed rewarding experiences in service or volunteer programs after graduation.